 Militia Guard 1: You know, some planets don't have to put up with this all the time.
 The heat, I mean.
 Militia Guard 2: Yeah?
 Militia Guard 1: Yeah.
 Most planets have these things called "seasons".
 Sometimes it's hot, sometimes it's cold, but most of the time it's downright tolerable.
 Militia Guard 2: Huh.

-Slave Collar: Sith Warriors can put one of these on their companion, Vette.
-This comes with a shock function, for when you're tired of her sassy remarks.
+Slave Collar: Vette, a Sith Warrior companion, starts with one until removed.
+It comes with a shock function, for when you're tired of her sassy remarks, or just want some dark side points.

 Meet the Bounty Hunter's nemesis, Tarro Blood, the most smug, cowardly, dishonorable Mandalorian ever.